Boardwalk REIT (TSE:BEI.UN) Price Target Raised to C$74.00 at National Bankshares

-Boardwalk REIT (TSE:BEI.UN – Get Rating) had its target price boosted by National Bankshares from C$68.00 to C$74.00 in a report released on Tuesday, BayStreet.CA reports.
+Boardwalk REIT (TSE:BEI.UN – Get Rating) had its price objective hoisted by National Bankshares from C$68.00 to C$74.00 in a research note released on Tuesday, BayStreet.CA reports.

-Several other brokerages have also commented on BEI.UN.
-CIBC lifted their price target on shares of Boardwalk REIT from C$56.00 to C$64.00 and gave the stock a neutral rating in a research note on Monday, February 27th.
-TD Securities raised their price objective on shares of Boardwalk REIT from C$60.00 to C$67.00 and gave the stock a buy rating in a research report on Monday, February 27th.
-Scotiabank raised their price objective on shares of Boardwalk REIT from C$63.00 to C$66.50 in a research report on Monday, February 27th.
-Royal Bank of Canada lifted their target price on shares of Boardwalk REIT from C$65.00 to C$69.00 and gave the company an outperform rating in a report on Monday, February 27th.
-Finally, BMO Capital Markets lifted their target price on shares of Boardwalk REIT from C$60.00 to C$64.00 in a report on Monday, February 27th.
-One investment analyst has rated the stock with a hold rating and four have assigned a buy rating to the company.
-Based on data from MarketBeat.com, the company presently has a consensus rating of Moderate Buy and a consensus target price of C$65.79.
+A number of other equities analysts have also recently commented on BEI.UN.
+BMO Capital Markets lifted their target price on Boardwalk REIT from C$60.00 to C$64.00 in a report on Monday, February 27th.
+TD Securities lifted their target price on Boardwalk REIT from C$60.00 to C$67.00 and gave the stock a buy rating in a report on Monday, February 27th.
+Royal Bank of Canada lifted their target price on Boardwalk REIT from C$65.00 to C$69.00 and gave the stock an outperform rating in a report on Monday, February 27th.
+CIBC raised their price target on Boardwalk REIT from C$56.00 to C$64.00 and gave the stock a neutral rating in a research note on Monday, February 27th.
+Finally, Scotiabank raised their price target on Boardwalk REIT from C$63.00 to C$66.50 in a research note on Monday, February 27th.
+One research analyst has rated the stock with a hold rating and four have issued a buy rating to the company.
+According to MarketBeat.com, the company has a consensus rating of Moderate Buy and an average price target of C$65.79.

 Boardwalk REIT Company Profile